nikitin-p/darevskia-pericentromere-analysis/README.md

 ## Citations

+If you are using the pipeline or building upon in, please cite our paper: ...

 An extensive list of references for the tools used in the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 ## To-do

 1. **[In progress]** Run the whole pipeline (try all options and different versions of Singularity and Nextflow).
 2. Add the real SRR IDs when the paper is published.
+3. Add the reference to the paper.